satoshinm/Glowstone/README.md

 `bukkit.yml`.
 Settings from these two files will be copied over to Glowstone's configuration during the default configuration generation process.

-Glowstone uses [JLine](http://jline.github.io/jline2/) for console input and colored console output.
-The JLine console can be disabled in the configuration if a flat console is desired.

 Need more help?
 Check out [our wiki](https://github.com/GlowstoneMC/Glowstone/wiki#using-glowstone) for some guides that will help you with running, maintaining and configuring your Glowstone server.